 Weeds are endemic and regenerate from seedbanks in the soil, so maps of an infestation can help in current control and future risk assessment.

 The drone operator, who had previously used Agremo web app, chose to reuse this software service, given its

 After taking high-resolution drone images and stitching them to get a map, the drone operator uploaded it to the Agremo web app to use Weed Analysis.

 The report showed that only 39% of the farm was weed-infested, while the analyzed shapefile, demarcated fine, potential, and weed stress zones.
-An SMS leader helped the agronomist create a prescriptive variable spraying map based on the analyzed shapefile.
+Our new tool helped the agronomist create a prescriptive variable spraying map based on the analyzed shapefile.
 The farmer uploaded this map to his John Deere tractor to spray affected areas correctly.

 By reducing treatment to 39% of the total farm area, the farmer saved $1422.86 in second herbicide spray costs.
 Moreover, the overapplication of chemicals that lead to weed resistance and environmental damage was considerably diminished.

 As he had prior experience with Agremo, William offered to get the remote-sensed aerial imagery and analyze them.
 First, he registered a new account for the farmer, so they could conduct follow-ups if necessary.
 Then, he completed the familiar three-step process:

 With his drones, William took several pictures of the farm, making sure they had an overlap.

 Using his own account at DroneDeploy, he stitched the photos to get a seamless map of the entire soybean field.

 The prepared map was then uploaded onto the Agremo web app.
 William chose weed analysis and entered crop details and its growth stage.